 Fresh tomato recipes make a great start, and one or more

 should be on the menu EVERY DAY if there's a man in house!
 Raw or cooked.

 What did you have for breakfast today?

 Did you make a start on your FIVE fruit and veg, say at least TWO?
 On a Sunday, we make a pig of ourselves, trying very hard to get five colours into breakfast.
-It's not difficult, and it's not rocket science.
-If you want to lessen your chances of getting cancer, and seeing the grandchildren grow up.
+It's not difficult, and it's not rocket science; if you want to lessen your chances of getting cancer, and see the grandchildren grow up.

 Tomatoes have a remarkably low calories, by the way.
 Only 18kcal /100g (compared to bread 250kcal/ 100g).

 And a very low Glycemic Index of 15.
 The GI gives us a measure of the insulin response to various carbohydrates.

 Insulin is sometimes called the fat storage hormone; it causes the cells and the liver to absorbe blood glucose, firstly for energy and the balance is stored as adipose tissue.
 Fat!
 CARBOHYDRATE COUNT CHART and the GLYCEMIC INDEX ...